 I am a 40 year old IT and process improvement professional currently working for a software company focusing on secure product data collaboration solutions.
 I am a husband and a father of two wonderful children who make sure I am fully occupied most of the time.
 I have a thing for alternative investments and I am also a serial crowd investor.

-How did you first get familiar with crowdfunding and why does it appeal to you?
+2. How did you first get familiar with crowdfunding and why does being a crowd investor appeal to you?

-Which project(s) on FundedByMe did you invest in?
+3. Which campaigns on FundedByMe have you invested in?
 What made you want to get involved?

 I have made 21 investments so far on FundedByMe – they are Jascha, InstrumentChamp, FundedByMe, Goodio Cools, MowJow, Mobitrotter, Lovetagged, Åre Natural Mineral Water, Virtuous Vodka, Isbjörn of Sweden, Give, Commons, NOA Potions, Mormor Magdas Glass, Eggs Inc, Zeifie, Fikabox, Marita Huurinainen, Fast Track, Someone.io and BrewDog.

 Must admit that some of my investments have been made based on an interest in supporting the founder or an idea rather than believing fully it will become the next big thing, but the major part of the campaigns I have entered I think had great potential.
 Some of the ventures have not followed through as expected, ran into technical or product positioning issues and more or less paused their activities – so you have to consider the risk.
 The companies I did invest more in was Jascha, InstrumentChamp, Isbjörn of Sweden, NOA Potions and Mormor Magdas Glass.
 What differed was that I had a stronger believe in the product and the team behind, but it was also dependent on current availability of capital to invest.

 4. What do you expect to get out of these investments on the long run?